 To determine, in patients with non-acute Anterior Cruciate Ligament Deficiency (ACLD), whether non-surgical treatment (with the option for later ACL reconstruction if required) is more effective than surgical ACL reconstruction (as measured by the Knee Injury and Osteoarthritis Outcome Score [KOOS4] at 18 months from randomisation).

 Multi-centre superiority randomised controlled trial, parallel group two arm design with 1:1 allocation ratio.

 - Sample Size: 320 patients recruited from approx. 20 NHS orthopaedic units (with defined experience/volume).

-Population: Patients with unilateral symptomatic (unstable) ACL deficient knee.
+- Population: Patients with a non-acute unilateral symptomatic (unstable) ACL deficient knee.

 - Complete ACL tear confirmed by clinical assessment and/or MRI scan.